ultra-nick/peloclock/README.md

 Built for Peloton members who want their live class schedule in their personal calendar without relying on third-party services.

+You can see a live example at [peloclock.com](https://peloclock.com).

 ## Features

 - Subscribable `.ics` feeds you can add to any calendar app